Five must-see national trust properties

 4. Belton House, Lincolnshire

-Belton House is the quintessential English country house.
+Belton House is a quintessential English country house.
 Its classic design and Carolean architecture have been cited as some of the finest in the country.
 In fact, the impressive Elizabethan manor was Lady Catherine Rosing's in the 1995 film adaptation of Pride and Prejudice.
-You can spend the day walking around 36 acres of Italian and Dutch formal gardens.
-You'll also find a restaurant, indoor and outdoor play area and gift shops.

 5. Waddesdon Manor, Buckinghamshire

-This National Trust property is the perfect setting for a Bank Holiday day out.
-The magnificent building dates back to 1874, when it was built in the style of a 16th-century French chateau for Baron Ferdinand de Rothschild.
-Though the manor was not intended for family life, and was for showcasing extravagant art and paintings, today the National Trust welcomes many families through its doors.
-Enjoy exploring the Victorian style gardens, home to exotic birds, or keep your eye on the regular art exhibitions the property regularly hosts.
+Though the manor was not intended for family life, and was for displaying extravagant art and paintings, today the National Trust welcomes many families through its doors.
+Enjoy exploring the Victorian style gardens, home to exotic birds, or keep your eye out for the regular art exhibitions the property regularly hosts.